All images © by Roberto Piperno, owner of the domain. Write to firstname.lastname@example.org. Text edited by Rosamie

 on the Palatine Hill - Main Monuments

-"Quanta Roma fuit, ipsa ruina docet" (the ruins of Rome spell its past greatness) is a sentence by Bishop Hildebert of Lavardin (1055-1133) which comes to mind to visitors to the Palatine archaeological area.
+"Quanta Roma fuit, ipsa ruina docet" (the ruins of Rome spell its past greatness) is a sentence by Bishop Hildebert of Lavardin (1055-1133) which comes to the mind of visitors to the Palatine archaeological area.
 The marbles and the columns of the imperial palaces are gone, but the remaining structures which supported them are impressive.

 During the XVIth century the Palatine was divided into two villas: the north-western part belonged to the Farnese (Orti Farnesiani), the south-eastern one to the Mattei (Villa Celimontana).
 The main access to the imperial palaces (Clivus Palatinus) was built by Emperor Domitian: it started near the arch he erected to celebrate his brother Titus and his father Vespasian and it ended at the entrance to the palaces with another arch, which is lost.

 Before becoming the residence of the emperors, the Palatine was accessed from its south-western corner which was located very near Velabro, the trading quarter of ancient Rome.
-The steps leading to the hill were called Scala Caci (Cacus' steps); archaeologists have uncovered remains of three huts of the Iron Age; this evidence confirms that the Palatine housed the first settlements of Rome.
+The steps leading to the hill were called Scala Caci (Cacus' steps); archaeologists have uncovered remains of three huts from the Iron Age; this evidence confirms that the Palatine housed the first settlements of Rome.